Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 `DelegateStake` accepts $ZIL deposit and delegate stake to the SSN identified by `ssnaddr`.

 :::info
-Due to the non-custodial nature of phase 1 staking program, only the owner of the wallet will be able to withdraw stake amount and stake reward.
-The SSN operator will not have access to user's fund.
+Due to the non-custodial nature of the phase 1 staking program, only the owner of the wallet will be able to withdraw the stake amount and stake reward.
+The SSN operator will not have access to the fund.
 :::

 __Parameters__